Four new Crows will play their first official games for the Club in Saturday afternoon’s SANFL clash with reigning premiers West Adelaide.

 Development player Scott Spriggs is also a chance to play his first official game in Crows colours.
 The former Glenelg midfielder has been named on an extended interchange that must be trimmed by three on game day.

-Hartigan and midfield pair Jarryd Lyons and Cam Ellis-Yolmen have been named as emergencies f[an error occurred while processing this directive]or Adelaide’s AFL opener against North Melbourne at Etihad Stadium.
+Hartigan and midfield pair Jarryd Lyons and Cam Ellis-Yolmen have been named as emergencies for Adelaide’s AFL opener against North Melbourne at Etihad Stadium.

 Round One will be contested under several new rules introduced by the SANFL this year.